-How to check for bed bugs at home and in hotel rooms.
+Check for bed bugs both at your home or in hotel rooms

 Even though bed bugs are tiny, you can spot them easily if you know how and where to look.